evanthegrayt/grayt-bash-library/README.md

 ```
 Functions in `bash` can't return a string, so if the function "returns" a
 string (either by using a command's output or printing a string via `echo`) you
-have to capture it using command substitution:
+have to capture it using command substitution if you need to store it in a
+variable:
 ```sh
 source dates.sh
 today=$( DATES_todays_date )